Queen Street, Auckland: Mainstreet of Auckland

 After a fire in 1858 destroyed around 50 buildings in High Street and Shortland Street, the commercial district began to shift towards Queen Street instead, and the first brick and plaster buildings of the 1860s started to cement this move, with the Bank of New Zealand building (only the façade extant today) being one of the first examples.
 Fires however still continued to plague the new town, with one in 1873 wiping out another 54 buildings in the Queen Street area between Wellesley Street West and Grey Street (today Greys Avenue).
 The fires, amongst other things, led to the establishment of the Auckland Volunteer Fire Service.

 In the 1880s, the first horse-drawn buses began connecting Queen Street with areas such as Ponsonby Road and Remuera.
 In 1900, the first motorcar was admired on the street, and in 1902 the street was finally asphalted, the first street in New Zealand.
 The same year the first electric trams also arrived, to provide services until 1956.

 The late 19th and early 20th centuries saw a large number of imposing buildings constructed, such as the Smith & Caughey's building, the Auckland Town Hall and the General Post Office at the waterfront, later to become the Britomart Transport Centre.
 By that time, the street was popular for events such as parades and festivities, as well as for political activities such as the strike demonstrations of 1913.
-The Queen Street riots broke out in the adjacent Aotea Square in late 1984.
+Queen Street riots occurred after a 1932 unemployment march and broke out again in the adjacent Aotea Square in late 1984.
 During the second half of the 20th century, many of the older buildings on Queen Street were demolished to make space for larger office buildings.

 Character

-Queen Street is known by reputation all over the country, even by people who have never seen it.
-It gives its name to the most expensive square in the New Zealand version of Monopoly and to a somewhat disrespectful description of business people with rural investment interests (but lacking farming expertise): 'Queen Street farmers'.
+Queen Street gives its name to the most expensive square in the New Zealand version of Monopoly and to describe business people with rural investment interests (but lacking farming expertise): 'Queen Street farmers'.
 The street was immortalised by The Front Lawn with their song (It started on) Queen Street.

 The street has been the site of numerous parades, marches and other events of political, cultural or sporting nature.
 Together with adjacent High Street, it is the main retail precinct of the central city, with most national store, bank and restaurant franchises having a branch on the street.
 Several important other local businesses, such as the Smith & Caughey's department store, have flagship branches here.

 The street sees very high pedestrian numbers, estimated by some as up to 10 times as high as on Broadway in Newmarket, seen as Queen Street's closest shopping street rival in Auckland.